julianbrowne/piggybank/readme.md

     manager.addCall("/that", { method: "post", encoding: "form", body: { hello: "world" } });

-to keep a copy of data returned from the call use "remember"
+To keep a copy of JSON data returned from the call use "remember"

     manager.addCall("/login", { method: "post", encoding: "form", body: { username: "fred", password: "secret" }, remember: "session" });

 If the call succeeds, then the results set will now contain a key called "session" containing the server response.

+To set a cookie, use the "cookies" key.

+    manager.addCall("/user/42", { method: "get", cookies: { cookieName: "cookie_value" }, name: "get user 42 details" });

 #### Call Order

 Calls will be made in the order "/this", then "/that", then "/theother".
 Piggybank will then collate results from all calls, returing only when all have completed or timed out.